Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 The keyword `Activator` is used to refer explicitely to the object/player that fulfilled the trigger condition.
 Sometimes this can be the server itself (e.g. `Cnd_True`, `Cnd_Timer`).
 The `Activator` can be used in combination with the condition’s `Stranger` to assign players to the mission or do other things only to non-assigned players.

-- `Act_DebugMsg` Prints a message into Hook console and to all players registered to the mission.
-    1. `STRING` Arbitrary text to print.

-- `Act_EndMission` No values.
-Ends the mission and cleans up all spawned objects, waypoints, and music.
-This must be called to allow the mission to be re-started.
-Admin command `stop_mission` does the same.

-- `Act_ChangeState` Sets the mission state.
-This does not end the mission!
-    1. `SUCCEED|FAIL :FAIL` The state to change into.
-Displays and plays respective text to all players of the mission.
-On `FAIL` it will re-offer the mission on the job board if applicable.
-    1. `INTEGER :0` Only for `FAIL`: The text ID to display.

-- `Act_ActTrig` Activates a trigger.
-    1. `STRING` Trigger nickname to refer.
-    1. `[FLOAT] :1` A probability between `0` and `1` the trigger will be activated or not.

-- `Act_DeactTrig` Deactivates a trigger.
-    1. `STRING` Trigger nickname to refer.
-    1. `[FLOAT] :1` A probability between `0` and `1` the trigger will be deactivated or not.

 - `Act_ActMsn` Activates another mission.
     1. `STRING` Mission nickname to refer.
     1. `[STRING|All]` Multiple subsequent entries possible.
 A label whose assigned players are transferred over to the mission with the same label. `All` transfers over all players and their labels.